playbook-ui/playbook-ios/README.md

 #### PlaybookGallery

 The component visuals are listed and displayed.
-Those are displayed on the top screen are not actually doing layout, but rather display the snapshots that is efficiently generated at runtime.
+Those that are displayed on the top screen are not actually doing layout, but rather display the snapshots that are efficiently generated at runtime.

 | Browser | Detail |
 | ------- | ------ |